optakt/optakt.github.io/content/knowledge/flare_architecure.md

 # Flare Architecture

 This section contains information about some parts of the Flare Network.
-In addition, some information regarding Avalanche Platform is also present, since Flare adopted some parts of the Avalanche in it's own ecosystem.
+In addition, it also contains some information regarding the Avalanche platform, since Flare adopted some of its parts within its ecosystem.

 ## Avalanche Platform